Before you watch HBO Max’s ‘The West Wing’ reunion special, listen to skeptics of the beloved series

 They’re also ignoring what happened in between present day and when the series was on TV.

-“It’s an interesting thing about the way [fans of The West Wing] tend to look at the Obama administration,” Anthony says.
+“It’s an interesting thing about the way [fans of The West Wing] tend to look at the Obama administration,” says Anthony, who regularly dispenses corrective history lessons on his popular other podcast, The Dollop.
 “Because they see it really a lot like The West Wing, but in reality Obama was just getting slapped around by Republicans the whole time he was in there.
 And if they watched that show, they would not enjoy it at all.”

 Perhaps had there been a Mitch McConnell-esque figure on the show, forever resisting even the Bartlet administration’s most well-reasoned overtures at every turn, fans of the show who actually went on to work for the Obama administration might have been better prepared for the fight that lay ahead of them, or abandoned the fantasy of bipartisan compromise.